ElenaNovikova/Classic-Arcade-Game/README.md

 ## How to play
 1. Move the Player with the arrow keys on your keyboard.
 2. One click is a one step.
-3. The goal is to reach the other sidewalk crossing the road, escaping the cars.
+3. The goal is to cross the road and reach the other sidewalk, escaping the cars.
 4. For every successful crossing of the road you get 50 points.
 5. For each collision with a car you lose a star.
 6. The Game is ended up after the loss of all three stars.